 |Class S1 - proprietary and non-executive directors not insurable under Class A||0||4|

-- A reduced rate of employer PRSI of 8.8% applies where earnings are below certain thresholds.
-This threshold is EUR 386 for January and increases to EUR 395 from February onwards.
+- A reduced rate of employer PRSI of 8.8% applies where earnings are below the threshold of EUR 398, from 1 January 2021 onwards.

 - Self-employed persons whose income from all sources is less than EUR 5,000 per year are not liable to PRSI.